ellenvoegtli/simcity/README.md

   + The Bus unit tests:
 	+ In the package mainCity.test, you will find BusTest.java.
 Right click on the file, go to Run As -> JUnit Test

+  + The Banks unit tests:
+	+ In the package mainCity.bank.test, you will find BankManagerTest.java, BankTellerTest.java, BankerTest.java, and BankCustomerTest.java.
+Right click on the file, go to Run As -> JUnit Test.

 ## THINGS WE KNOW DON'T WORK / GENERAL NOTES ABOUT OUR V1 SUBMISSION
   + Some of our PersonAgents who take on jobs in certain restaurants will not be able to properly go off-duty after they end their shift.
 We figured out a way to do this successfully, but it hasn't been implemented everywhere due to time constraints